pranjalsh22/cloudy22/README.md

 - Produces physically annotated spectral energy distribution (SED) plots

 This tool is officially listed in the CLOUDY Contributed Materials repository maintained by Dr. Gary Ferland.

+## Support and Feedback

+Suggestions and questions are welcome.
+Please open a GitHub Issue or contact:

+Email: ps.sharmapranjal [at] gmail.com